personium/legacy-docs/en/server-operator/setup_engine_extensions.md

 Jar file is created under "personium-ex-xxxxx/target".

 ### Install
-Deploy the jar file to your PersoniumUnit and restart it.
+Deploy the jar file to your AP server and restart it.
 The default deploy path is "/personium/personium-engine/extensions".
 ```
 cp personium-ex-xxxxx/target/personium-ex-xxxxx.jar /personium/personium-engine/extensions
-service restart tomcat
+sudo systemctl restart tomcat
 ```

 ### Update